US freezes almost all foreign aid

 One humanitarian official said the pause is incredibly disruptive and said the specifics of the cable are “as bad as can be.”

 Another official told CNN that while they expected there to be cuts or changes to assistance to specific areas, they were not expecting such a sweeping and immediate pause.
-They said that the humanitarian needs worldwide are acute and a freeze in assistance from the US – the biggest humanitarian donor in the world – could be detrimental.
+They said that the humanitarian needs worldwide are acute and a freeze in assistance from the US could be detrimental.

 In his executive order, Trump claimed that the US “foreign aid industry and bureaucracy are not aligned with American interests and in many cases antithetical to American values.”